Application Installation Status Report

 $installationStatusList | Export-Csv -Path $csvPath -NoTypeInformation -Encoding UTF8

-Write-Information "✓ CSV report saved: $csvPath" -InformationAction Continue
+Write-Output "✓ CSV report saved: $csvPath"

 }